equinor/witsml-explorer/Docs/deep_linking.md

 ?startIndex=1&endIndex=4&mnemonics=["mnem1","mnem2","mnem3","mnem4"]

 url encoded version which should be used:
-%3FstartIndex%3D1%26endIndex%3D4%26mnemonics%3D%5B%22mnem1%22%2C%22mnem2%22%2C%22mnem3%22%2C%22mnem4%22%5D
+?startIndex=1&endIndex=5&mnemonics=%5B%22mnem1%22%2C%22mnem2%22%2C%22mnem3%22%2C%22mnem4%22%5D

 ### Multi Logs Curve Info List View
-/servers/:serverUrl/wells/:wellUid/wellbores/:wellboreUid/objectgroups/:objectGroup/logtypes/:logType/multilogs"
+/servers/:serverUrl/wells/:wellUid/wellbores/:wellboreUid/objectgroups/:objectGroup/logtypes/:logType/multilogs?logs=<log uids>

-#### Additional params for searching
+#### Additional params for limiting the data in result

-If there is a need to search in result, following parameter needs to be filled up:
+If there is a need to limit the in result, following parameter needs to be filled up:

   - logs